Ruffmantom/weather-app/README.md

 # Weather App

-* Here is the weather app that is for the 06 homework
+This homework was built to show the use of more in-depth API/Ajax calls to get information to the user by searching it in the input box.
+This app is meant to show the user the current weather and 5-day projections for the area the user searches for.

 ---
 here is a demo video of the app working